Skip to main content

 Operon Structure and Function

 An operon is a cluster of genes under the control of a single promoter, allowing coordinated expression in response to environmental changes.
-In this case, the operon is inducible, meaning it is activated in the presence of a specific substrate (oil).
-Understanding the operon's structure, including regulatory elements like the operator and structural genes, is crucial for analyzing how mutations affect gene expression.
+In this case, the inducible operon in the marine bacterium is activated in the presence of oil, demonstrating how bacteria can adapt their metabolic pathways to utilize available resources efficiently.

 Recommended video: